cubicflow/allisonmuller/_drafts/url-practice.md

 ---

 I gave one of my bread-and-butter toxicology lectures for attorneys at the Jenkins Law Library in Philadelphia this month.
-They filmed the CLE course ({% include youtubeplayer.html id="TtfyC1C53Tg" %})so it can be viewed at your leisure.
+They filmed the CLE course so it can be viewed at your leisure.

+{% include youtubeplayer.html id="TtfyC1C53Tg" %}

+&nbsp;